nagakamira/pm/README.md

     pan -U base

 Updating all the packages works like this:
 	pan -U

+If you want to update the /pkg/rcs without updating package(s), run:
+	pan -u

 If you have built and installed several packages and want to know if there are conflicting files, run: